dotnet/docs/docs/machine-learning/how-to-choose-an-ml-net-algorithm.md

 ### L-BFGS

 Use when number of features is large.
-Produces logistic regression training statistics, but doesn't scale as well as the AveragedPerceptronTrainer
+Produces logistic regression training statistics, but doesn't scale as well as the AveragedPerceptronTrainer.

 |Trainer|Task|ONNX Exportable|
 |---------|----------|----------|